 \subsection{Logarithmic Frobenius manifolds}

-A manifold $M$ is a {\em Frobenius manifold with logarithmic poles along the divisor} $D=\{x=0\}$ (for short a {\em logarithmic Frobenius manifold}) if $Der_{M}(\log D)$ is equipped with a metric, a multiplication and two (global) logarithmic vector fields (the unit $e$ for the multiplication and the Euler vector field $E$), all these objects satisfying the usual compatibility relations (see \cite[Definition 1.4]{R}).
+A manifold $M$ is a {\em Frobenius manifold with logarithmic poles along the divisor} $D=\{x=0\}$ (for short a {\em logarithmic Frobenius manifold}) if $Der_{M}(\log D)$ is equipped with a metric, a multiplication and two global logarithmic vector fields (the unit $e$ for the multiplication and the Euler vector field $E$), all these objects satisfying the usual compatibility relations, see \cite[Definition 1.4]{R}.
 We can also define a Frobenius manifold with logarithmic poles {\em without metric}: in this case, we still need a flat, torsionless connection, a symmetric Higgs field (that is a product) and two global logarithmic vector fields as before.

 There are two ways to construct such manifolds: the first one is to start from initial data, namely a logarithmic Frobenius type structure in the sense of \cite[Definition 1.6]{R}, and to unfold it, just as in section \ref{constructionfrobman}.
-This logarithmic Frobenius type structure will be obtained from a logarithmic Saito structure, as in proposition \ref{MStoSTF}.
+This logarithmic Frobenius type structure will be obtained from a logarithmic quantum differential system, as in proposition \ref{MStoSTF}.
 The second is to work directly with the big Gromov-Witten potential, as it is done in {\em loc. cit.} in the case of $\ppit^{n}$.
 We explore these two ways.